-The employer of record should have staff at the local level to fully manage clients’ HR and payroll services.
+The EOR provider should have staff at the local level to fully manage clients’ HR and payroll services.
 Top providers will also have at least a year of direct employment experience in the country, with multiple client examples to prove their expertise.
-If an employer of record doesn’t have a deep local expertise, it may not be able to manage your complex employment situations.
+If an EOR provider doesn’t have a deep local expertise, it may not be able to manage your complex employment situations.

 Employer of record on a global scale

 With over a decade of service, Safeguard Global is the longest-serving employer of record provider in the market.
-Organizations around the world rely on our service, Global Employment Outsourcing (GEO), to expand and hire in over 179 countries around the world, quickly and compliantly.
+Organizations around the world rely on our service, GEO, to expand and hire in over 179 countries around the world, quickly and compliantly.

 We’ve been around so long, we’ve seen just about every global employment circumstance imaginable—and with our extensive local expertise, we know what it takes to get global employment right.

 Find out if the GEO employer of record service is right for you by speaking with one of our global solutions advisors today.